 I’ve been a diamond dealer for over 30 years.
 In that time I have bought countless diamonds from all over the world, but I’ve never yet bought a diamond site unseen (except engagement rings by Tiffany & Co., but that's a different article).
-There are many nuances not measured by a diamond grading report or seen on a video that will affect the diamond's brilliance, and value.
+There are many important nuances not measured by a GIA diamond grading report and not visible on a video, that will affect the diamond's brilliance and value in real life

 Here are some examples:

 Tint: Diamonds come in all the colors of the rainbow.
 The most common by far is yellow.
 In fact the diamond color grading scale is based on the lack of primarily yellow.
 Next most common is Brown.
 A diamond certificate however will not discern between a slight brown or yellowish tinge, For example a Diamond can be graded as an I Color, with a slight yellowish , or a slight brownish tinge.
 Both will be graded 'I', but the brownish one will face slightly duller and darker, and worth significantly less.
 To the industry's credit , in the past ten years or so , it's become common for diamond dealers to note this difference, however certificates do not.
 The only way to know whether the diamond is slightly brownish is for you or someone you trust to see it.
 Personally , I trust my eyes the most.